lebib/IRCBoat/README.md

 IRCBoat
 =======

-Yet Another Object Oriented IRC Boat written in python
+Yet Another Object Oriented IRC BOAT written in python by monkeys

-Got the capability to add modules dynamically.
+Got an API for custom modules in python that can handle !bangz, events and private commands

+Will share and update BOATModules with BOATz all over the intertubes

+Will datalove in BOAT swarms with network communication protocol between BOATz

+With battery included

 TODO :
--	Thread buffer listening
-	-> Add a event to this thread to trigger a alert when the buffer is filled for use by a module
--	Thread BIB method listening on BIB State
+-	Add private command handling for modules (broadcasts cmd and args like events or bangz)
 -	Add a module for authentication/user management
 -	Add verification on arguments for all methods
 -	Add a module to record all links wrote on chans